 Clinical Investigator Support Office (CISO)

-CISO is the clinical research infrastructure assisting investigators with the conduct of all cancer trials for which USC Norris Comprehensive Cancer Center is a Lead Academic Participation Site.
-This includes oncology trials at LAC+USC Medical Center and Children’s Hospital of Los Angeles (CHLA).
+The Clinical Investigational Support Office (CISO) is the clinical research infrastructure of Norris Comprehensive Cancer Center.
+CISO personnel assist investigators with the conduct of all oncology trials for which USC is a Lead Academic Participation Site, including oncology trials at LAC+USC Medical Center and Children’s Hospital of Los Angeles (CHLA).
 As one of the original eight NCI-designated Comprehensive Cancer Centers, USC Norris’s Clinical Investigational Support Office has been managing clinical trials for over 20 years.

 Office for the Protection of Research Subjects